artob/ar.to/2010/08/red-blood-white-snow.md

 would stop a bullet just as well as a brick wall would.

 Despite their mounting losses, the Soviet offensive was unrelenting;
-Stalin's generals had promised him Finland as a gift by December 21, his 60th birthday, and they knew that their own continued personal well-being depended on keeping that promise.
+Stalin's generals had promised him Finland as a gift by his upcoming 60th birthday in December, and they knew that their own continued personal well-being depended on keeping that promise.
 And so the mindless slaughter went on day after day, week after week, with one Soviet battallion after another wiped out.
-By the end of December, over seven whole Soviet infantry divisions had obliterated themselves failing to decisively breach the Mannerheim Line.
+By the end of the month, over seven whole Soviet infantry divisions had obliterated themselves failing to decisively breach the Mannerheim Line.
 The line gave way sometimes, but always held strong in the end.

 Thus the first month of the Finnish campaign ended in abject humiliation for the Red Army.
 Soviet propaganda back home was working overtime to explain